 Miller is currently working on a prequel to the 300 miniseries for Dark Horse Comics, Xerxes, which is being adapted into a film sequel entitled 300: Rise of an Empire.
 He is also co-writing and co-directing the film sequel Sin City: A Dame to Kill For, which will include an original segment called "The Long, Bad Night" based on an unpublished story.

-Frank Miller is currently working on Superman: Year One with John Romita Jr. on interior art.
+Frank Miller worked on Superman: Year One with John Romita Jr. on interior art in 2019.

 Frank Miller is currently working on his own comic book company, Frank Miller Presents, as he brings sequels and prequels to his well known works like Ronin and Sin City to new works like Ancient Enemies and Pandora.

 Log in to comment